Beauport Abbey, Cotes-d'Armor visitors guide

-France This Way comment: we almost didn't have time to visit this abbey but are pleased we did: it is a lovely abbey with substantial parts of the buildings and rooms remaining, and extensive well-maintaned gardens
+France This Way comment: it is a lovely abbey with substantial parts of the buildings and rooms remaining, and extensive well-maintaned gardens

 The abbey also had income from local farmers and from trade in Paimpol Bay, so became quite wealthy for several hundred years.

 Beauport Abbey contiued to be a successful monastery until the 16th century, when its fortune started to decline.
 The decline continued until the abbey was successfully reformed in the second half of the 17th century, and it once again became prosperous.
 At this time the buildings were renovated and the gardens were expanded.